National Hamburger Day

 Grill up a hamburger for yourself, or visit any number of sandwich shops and restaurants to enjoy one of mankind’s greatest, greasiest culinary inventions.

 Man who invented the hamburger was smart; Man who invented the cheeseburger was a genius.Matthew McConaughey

-Let’s face it, there isn’t anything in the world quite so delightful as your first bite of a rich, juicy hamburger.
+Let’s face it; there isn’t anything in the world quite so delightful as your first bite of a rich, juicy hamburger.
 Don’t believe us?
 One of the first popular vegan-faux-meats?
 The Veggie Burger.
-Even vegetarians couldn’t resist the taste of a tasty burger, they had to create an alternative just so they wouldn’t have to leave all that was good and right about the world in the past.
-Hamburger Day celebrates the history of this most irresistible of sandwiches.
+Even vegetarians couldn’t resist the taste of a tasty burger; they had to create an alternative so that they wouldn’t have to leave all that was good and right about the world in the past.
+National Hamburger Day celebrates the history of this most irresistible of sandwiches.

 The invention of the hamburger has been claimed by so many that there’s only one real origin.
 Hamburg, Germany.
 No matter who says they invented the hamburger, no one can deny that it was the second-largest city in Germany that was its namesake.
 While not all types of ‘burgers’ resemble the meat that came out of Hamburg, they all have the roots of their preparation in this noble city.

-Ok, celebrating Hamburger Day is easy peasy.
-Find yourself financially enriched?
-Head on out to Red Robin and get some of the best burgers you’ll ever put in your mouth.
-Grab a tower of Onion Rings while you’re at it.
-No Red Robin?
-The best burgers are usually found at Ma and Pop shops, those little one-off burger stands that can be found around most small towns, it just so happens they have the best fries and milkshakes as well!
+No, Red Robin?
+The best burgers are usually found at Ma and Pop shops; those little one-off burger stands that can be found around most small towns, it just so happens they have the best fries and milkshakes as well!
 Of course, if you’re daring and handy with a grill, we suggest making up your own blend of hamburger spices and having a good old fashioned cookout!